-The convict word was never mentioned in my husband Geoffrey Rundle’s family and as far as he knew, his family were thought to be First Fleeters whose famous ancestor, Frederick Meredith, had arrived on the Scarborough, as steward to Captain John Marshall.
-Geoff’s father’s side of the family had no convicts, however, I discovered to my great interest and vast amusement, that his mother Valmae Lenore Rundle nee Patterson (1926-2016) had convicts crawling out of nearly every family branch.
+The convict word was never mentioned in my husband Geoffrey Rundle’s family and as far as he knew, his family were thought to be First Fleeters, whose famous ancestor, Frederick Meredith, had arrived on the Scarborough, as steward to Captain John Marshall.
+Geoff’s father’s side of the family had no convicts, however, I discovered, to my great interest and vast amusement, that his mother Valmae Lenore Rundle nee Patterson (1926-2016) had convicts crawling out of nearly every family branch.
 Previous generations had most definitely decided to keep whatever they knew about their family’s convict past completely and very successfully confidential.
 If Valmae Lenore Patterson knew about any convicts in her family, she was in denial and certainly was never going to tell anyone!
-Well, that was until I came along as the family historian/sleuth, aided by the invention of the internet, which opened up the past, providing search engines, that, at the click of a button would reveal the convicts and early settler documents of Australia’s past generations.
+Well, that was until I came along as the family historian, aided by the invention of the internet, which opened up the past, providing search engines, that, at the click of a button would reveal the convicts and early settler documents of Australia’s past generations.

 Pedigree chart for Valmae Lenore Patterson

 In this chapter I will deal with the arrival in Sydney of the Stewart, Smith and Blade families from England, in the early days of the Colony of New South Wales, detailing the ships they arrived in, and how and why they came to be here.
-As far as practicable I will also show their extended families and produce as many original documents, newspaper clippings, photographs and charts that I have been able to find during my seven years of research.
-It has been an amazing experience to journey back in time and uncover the early social history of Sydney, and see the extraordinary part my husband’s family played in shaping the history of the early Colony.
+As far as practicable I will also show their extended families and produce as many original documents, newspaper clippings, photographs and charts that I have been able to find during my many years of research.
+It has been an amazing experience to journey back in time and uncover the early social history of Sydney and see the extraordinary part my husband’s family played in shaping the history of the early Colony.
 One of my particular interests was to try and find the historic graves of these early Colonists in the many early and famous Sydney cemeteries from the 19th Century and in this particular quest I have uncovered some very impressive real estate!